dsjardim/pytorch_gan/posts/BlogPost1.md

 3. Use the generated fake data as input of the discriminator;
 4. Compute the loss from the discriminator classification;
 5. The loss from the discriminator is used to penalize the generator for producing bad data instances;
 6. Finally, we have the loss from the generator outputs.
-It will be used to penalize the generator itself if it's not able to fool the discriminator.
+It will be used to penalize the generator itself if it's not fooling the discriminator.

 This process is represented in Fig. 4.